freeradical13/freeradical13.github.io/index.md

 An individual animal's behavior is [Altruistic][] if it reduces its fitness but increases the fitness of other individuals (e.g. parents sacrificing for children).
 [Hamilton's Rule][] (natural selection favors altruism if <code>r×B &gt; C</code>) is a hypothesis that altruism is related to the benefit to the recipient (B), the cost to the altruist (C), and the coefficient of relatedness (r; the average fraction of shared genes).
 Hamilton's Rule predicts the hypothesis of [Kin Selection][] in which altruism is higher amongst relatives (Kin).
 Altruism amongst individuals that are unrelated or weakly related is called [Reciprocal Altruism][].

+[Lekking][] is a behavior in some organisms in which males gather in an area and compete for access to females.

 ##### Defense Mechanisms

 A [predator][] is an organism that kills and eats a [prey][] organism.
 Some organisms have defense mechanisms against predators.
 [Aposematic Traits][] are colors, sounds, or odors that signal to predators that they may have traits that will hurt them.
+[Masting][] occurs in some plants which produces a large number of germinated offspring at the same time to exceed predation capacity.

 #### Protists